SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 At the moment, the RC supports a large number of file formats.
 To make sure the video can be viewed by any reader in all browsers and platforms, all video uploads are [transcoded](https://en.wikipedia.org/wiki/Transcoding) to a more portable web-compatible format.
-This may mean a small reduction in quality but reduces the loading times and bandwidth requirements for the reader.
+This significantly reduces both storage and bandwidth costs (and thereby RC's environmental impact!) and keeps loading times for readers acceptable.

 Since 2025, all videos are transcoded by the Research Catalogue itself using our own local transcoder.
 In very rare cases, were the local transcoder cannot handle a rare file format, we may rely on a backup external transcoder (Zencoder).

-There are a few more general limitations though;
+There are a few general limitations though;

 * A single file should not be larger than 10Gb.
-* It should not have a resolution of above 2048x1080 (2k, 1080p), anything higher will make the transcoding fail.
+* It should not have a resolution of above 2048x1080 (2k, 1080p), anything higher will and the transcoding may fail.
 This is because resolutions like 4k are very CPU intensive to transcode.
-* We do not recommend uploading in a raw video format
+* We do not recommend uploading in any raw video format

 __recommended upload quality__